HavierHeng/J-IT-Mobile-Robotics-Group7/Project/track_particle_localization/README.md

 Also because when we are testing the robot without battery, our robot is not even self-propelled since we don't actually move the robot via throttle but via carrying it around to simulate movement.

 We need to use a method to calculate the velocity of the robot.
 This can be done via taking the Zed2's IMU via the topic `/zed/zed_node/imu/data` for `IMU` messages containing the linear acceleration and angular velocity.

-IMU
+But this is inaccurate.
+Use the Pose from `zed/zed_node/pose`.

+#### What to use OGM from RTabmap for:
+Either use OGM to:
+- Ignore points where occupancy grid states is occupied is placed and don't put it into KD Tree.
+There is no reason to check Points at an (x,y) position that is occupied.
+- For initializing valid particle positions (and checking is particles are just wrong position) - if a particle spawns in an occupied grid - resample it.
+If particle moves into an occupied grid - penalize its weight/set possibility to very low/zero
+- Simplify calculations (instead of matching all points in the pointcloud of Rtabmap) - During localization, project the robot’s point cloud onto the 2D plane and compare it to the occupancy grid instead of directly matching 3D points.
+    - This abstracts away small positional shifts in obstacles (e.g a cone being moved just slightly forwards), as the grid represents the environment at a coarser level instead of point by point.

 ### Sub-Problem 2: Custom YOLO Publisher for Position of objects in world with
 The second sub problem is about the YOLO model used for image classification.